 I was put off by this idea origianlly – thinking it was more of a status symbol than a trend.
 A second kitchen off the kitchen??
 We’re going there?
 Two fridges for everyone?
 But then I considered how practical this space could work within lots of thoughtfully considered budgets.

-This could be as simple as a nook directly off the kitchen that doubles as your utility room and pantry with extra counter space.
-The idea is to have a house keeping closet within the kitchen, with space for utilitarian essentials, larger kitchen items and countertops, kept convenient but out of sight!
+This could be as simple as a nook directly off the kitchen that doubles as your pantry with extra counter space.
+The idea is to have a house keeping closet within the kitchen, with space for utilitarian essentials and small kitchen appliances kept convenient but out of sight!

 4. Countertop Materials

-Trends in the kitchen through out 2021 will still see lots of beautiful marble, as there are plenty who truly do not mind the upkeep.
-And on the other team is marble’s cute but practical cousin quartz, holding steady.
-Neither one are going anywhere in this decade!
+Trends in the kitchen through out 2021 will still see lots of beautiful marble, as there are plenty who truly do not mind the patina.
+Oftentimes kitchen specialists do not recommend using this stone, but it continues to be highly sought after.

-You will want to read all about my personal experience living with white quartz in this post if you are considering using quartz countertops.
+You will want to read all about my personal experience living with white quartz in this post.

 My advice if you are using cool toned countertops is to find other places to bring in warmth.
 Warm is a big part of 2021 kitchen trends!